AgileVentures/asyncvoter-slack-command/Readme.md

 ## Known Issues

-- Votes cannot be reseted.
+- Votes cannot be reset.
 But users can vote multiple times on the same issue.
 - It supports parallel voting sessions in different channels only.

 ## Questions/feedback?

-Create an issue in this repo, or contact https://agileventures.slack.com/messages/async_voter
+Create an issue in this repo, or contact us at [#async_voter](https://agileventures.slack.com/messages/async_voter)

 ## Requirements